Spontaneous and Deliberate Responses

 Because the strength of any scientific theory depends on the strength of the data it is based on, our research program also includes a strong focus on psychological measurement.
 One line of research is concerned with the processes underlying measures of spontaneous evaluation.
 A major product of this research is an integrative framework that describes the interplay of associative and attentional processes in response interference tasks (Gawronski, Deutsch, LeBel, & Peters, 2008).
 Several studies inspired by this framework have shown that the same experimental manipulation can produce different effects on otherwise equivalent measures that have been assumed to assess the same construct (e.g., Deutsch & Gawronski, 2009; Gawronski, Cunningham, LeBel, & Deutsch, 2010).
 These findings point to the fundamental role of method-related factors in shaping responses on different kinds of measurement procedures, which has important implications for theoretical interpretations of empirical findings obtained with these measures.
 In another line of research, we are utilizing process dissociation to disentangle the unique contributions of deontological and utilitarian inclinations to moral judgment, which is essential to evaluate the validity of current dual-process theories of moral decision-making (Conway & Gawronski, 2013).
-Integrating basic questions of psychological measurement with a broader meta-theoretical perspective, our work is also concerned with fundamental conceptual issues in the construction and evaluation of social psychological theories (e.g., De Houwer, Gawronski, & Barnes-Holmes, in press; Gawronski, Sherman, & Trope, 2014).
+Integrating basic questions of psychological measurement with a broader meta-theoretical perspective, our work is also concerned with fundamental conceptual issues in the construction and evaluation of social psychological theories (e.g., De Houwer, Gawronski, & Barnes-Holmes, 2013; Gawronski, Sherman, & Trope, 2014).

 - Attitudes and Beliefs